 In this tutorial, we will show you how to install and configuration of Vtiger CRM on your CentOS 7.
 For those of you who didn’t know, Vtiger CRM is an open-source Customer Relationship Management application written in PHP.
 It offers features such as sales automation, marketing automation, analysis and reporting, customer support, and many others.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Vtiger CRM on the CentOS 7.
+I will show you through the step-by-step installation of Vtiger CRM on CentOS 7.